Lou Lamoriello: Honors and achievements

 In 1980, Lamoriello was inducted into the Providence College Athletic Hall of Fame.

 In 1988, Hockey East named the conference championship trophy in Lamoriello's honour, the Lamoriello Trophy.
 A permanent trophy was commissioned and was presented at the 1999 championship.

 On June 23, 2009, it was announced Lamoriello would be inducted into the Hockey Hall of Fame in the builders category.
 He was honoured during the November 6–9 induction weekend, alongside Brett Hull, Brian Leetch, Luc Robitaille and Steve Yzerman.

 Lamoriello has been the general manager for three Stanley Cup championships, in 1995, 2000 and 2003.

 Additionally, as a minority owner of Major League Baseball's New York Yankees, Lamoriello has a World Series ring from the Yankees' 2009 World Series championship.

 On July 12, 2012, Lamoriello was inducted into the United States Hockey Hall of Fame.

 On September 20, 2018, Lamoriello was inducted as a charter member of the Rhode Island Hockey Hall of Fame.

+On June 22, 2021, Lamoriello became the first general manager to win the Jim Gregory General Manager of the Year Award twice.

 Personal life

 Lou Lamoriello has three adult children: Christopher, Heidi and Tim.
 Christopher works for the New York Islanders as director of player personnel, previously having worked with the Devils in the scouting department, as the senior vice president of hockey operations, and the general manager of the Albany Devils.
-Tim is a senior staff attorney for the New York Islanders.
+Tim is Senior Vice President and General Counsel at Legends Hospitality.
 His son Chris married Olympic gold medallist Vicki Movsessian.